open-telemetry/community/assets.md

    `.github/workflow` files into opentelemetrybot's forks (these forks are used for automatically opening PRs against external repos).

+   Maintainers can open an issue in the community repository to have their repository granted access to this organization secret.

    [Personal Access Token]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token